Updated on: 1/16/2023

-I bet that most citizens have no idea that Washington State does not allow punitive damages.
+Most citizens probably have no idea that Washington State does not allow punitive damages.
 In fact, Washington is in the minority compared with the other 49 states.

-Currently, there are just four (4) states , including Washington State, in the United States that do not allow punitive damages to be assessed against a wrongdoer for committing intentional, outrageous or reckless conduct.
+Currently, there are just four (4) states that don't allow auto accident victims to pursue punitive damages: Louisiana, Nebraska, Puerto Rico, and Washington.
+This means those areas don't allow damages to be assessed against a wrongdoer for committing intentional, outrageous or reckless conduct.

-While 46 states in the U.S. do allow punitive damages, most of these states also have some restriction or limitation on when they can be awarded and the maximum amount that may be awarded by a jury.
-In about half of these states, the punitive damage award must also be shared with the state government.
+While most states do allow punitive damages, most of those states also have some restriction or limitation on when a victim can be awarded and the maximum amount that may be awarded by a jury.
+In about half of those states, the punitive damage award must also be shared with the state government.

 If our legislature rejects more jail time for drunk drivers, than why not allow an innocent victim or the victim’s family to recover punitive damages instead?
 A drunk driver who kills should at least be subject to financial punishment, if not more jail time.
 It only seems fair.